Protect Your Dog from Kidney Stones with the Kidney Stone Prevention Diet (Calcium Oxalate)

 • Feed your dog a canine multivitamin in addition to the home-cooked diet.

 • Add 350 mg of Calcium Citrate for every 8 ounces of food you make.
-When combined with the food your dog eats, it will bind to the oxalic acid in the digestive tract.
+Combined with your dog’s food, it will bind to the oxalic acid in the digestive tract.
 The bound oxalate cannot be absorbed into the bloodstream and is then excreted through the feces.

 • Protein/Fat/Carb Ratios: Get as close to possible to: